Bartek123k/miscellaneous-projects/README.md

 # Clock.1.2
-Random projects made at some point in time for a reason
+Random projects made at for study, started at the beginning of 2023.